Four Ways to Model Data in Power BI

 So if you don’t have budget you need real-time and the director is the way the way to go if you want to reduce the impact and maybe import or Is it method using the direct connection to the transactional system?
 So again sort of roughly follows the flow of the presentation that I did here today and goes from you know, worst to best so which is best for you.
 Well, the answer is really, you know, it’s summer all of the above and it really depends on the size of your organization.
 The use cases and is a balance of all those factors that I talked to front and this is an iterative process.
 It will morph over time.

-And those are the kind of things that we help our Smurfs with all the time.
+And those are the kind of things that we help at Senturus with all the time.
 So hopefully you found that interesting.
-I’m going to go through a couple of quick slides here on senturus, please stick around because I do have some great free resources and we have the Q&A at the end that will get to real quickly here.
-But if you need help with Power BI as you can see, it’s a complex tool both in terms of the desktop and the Power BI service whether you’re trying to get into Power BI premium or you’re trying to go from the desktop the Enterprise you need training, whatever it is.
+I’m going to go through a couple of quick slides here on Senturus, please stick around because I do have some great free resources and we have the Q&A at the end that will get to real quickly here.
+But if you need help with Power BI as you can see, it’s a complex tool both in terms of the desktop and the Power BI service whether you’re trying to get into Power BI premium or you’re trying to go from the desktop the enterprise you need training, whatever it is.
 We can help you with a mentoring session.

 Migrating BI systems, whether it’s upgrades performance optimizations migrations from one BI system to another migration of your data warehouse.
 We even offer software to enable by mobile BI and platform migrations and little array of training and mentoring or expertise on demand.
-Our Consultants are leading expert in the field of analytics and they have years of pragmatic real-world expertise and experience advancing the state of the art fact.
-We’re so confident our team and our methodology that we back our projects with a hundred percent money-back.
+Our Consultants are leading experts in the field of analytics and they have years of pragmatic real-world expertise and experience advancing the state of the art fact.
+We’re so confident our team and our methodology that we back our projects with a 100% money-back guarantee.

 See that’s unique in the industry.

-We have hundreds of free resources at the Senturus’s resources site.
-So again this where you can find the deck and the recording head over there and there’s all kinds of great stuff including past webinars our blog a lot of great stuff upcoming events.
+We have hundreds of free resources at Senturus.com/resources.
+So again this is where you can find the deck and the recording head over there and there’s all kinds of great stuff including past webinars our blog a lot of great stuff upcoming events.
 These are all free definitely go check them out on our events page on our site really excited about this one complex aggregation engines in Tableau.
-We’re talking about table calculation and level of detail calculations will be doing that on Thursday, March 26th.
+We’re talking about table calculation and level of detail calculations on Thursday, March 26th.

-You can go sign up on our site will be And what’s new in Cognos 11.1.6 about three weeks after that and then we’ll be doing a webinar on Tableau prep a week after that one.
+You can go sign up on our site, we’ll also have a webinar on what’s new in Cognos 11.1.6 in about three weeks after that and then we’ll be doing a webinar on Tableau Prep a week after that one.
 So definitely come join us for that.
-And then lastly I’d be remiss if I didn’t mention our great training offerings whether it’s for Cognos Power BI or Tableau, we offer a full spectrum of training across different modalities, whether it’s tailored group in Persians in-person sessions instructor-led online courses self-paced e-learning or in-person mentoring.
+And then lastly I’d be remiss if I didn’t mention our great training offerings whether it’s for Cognos, Power BI or Tableau, we offer a full spectrum of training across different modalities, whether it’s tailored group in-person sessions, instructor-led online courses, self-paced e-learning or in-person mentoring.
 That is so critical.

 Cool with tools like Power BI and then lastly all of our additional resources here that again you can find on our resources page.
 We’ve been committed to sharing our BI expertise for almost two decades.